 Gameplay is much the same as Yakuza Zero.

-I did mention four styles though and the forth is your Dragon of Dojima style.
-It is the most impacted style by the 10 year gap.
-It is supposed to be your signature style but it is the most work to upgrade it.
+I did mention four styles though and the fourth is your Dragon of Dojima style.
+It is the most impacted style by the 10-year gap.
+It is supposed to be your signature style, but it is the most work to upgrade it.
 You upgrade the style by fighting Majima who has taken it upon himself to get his sempai back in shape.

 Other game play consists of going location to location and completing quests and sometimes a mini game.
 Occasionally at key points in the story line, you will enter explorable areas with combat taking place without a transition.
 This is a precursor to how things are in Yakuza 2 remake and 6, which is a nice touch.

-It can be challenging at time but the game allows a plentiful store of easily purchasable health items to keep you alive long enough to survive even the more tricky fights.
+It can be challenging at times, but the game allows a plentiful store of easily purchasable health items to keep you alive long enough to survive even the trickier fights.

-It’s a good time overall and you will feel compelled to go from story beat to story beat.
-Game-play is fun without being too repetitive or stressful.
-It’s a great way to unwind.
+It’s an enjoyable time overall and you will feel compelled to go from story beat to story beat.
+Gameplay is fun without being too repetitive or stressful.
+It’s a wonderful way to unwind.